Platypus Pals has made some exciting discoveries.

 Data captured from this project will also help staff investigate the key issues to ensure platypus and Macquarie perch are helped to thrive.
 These could include targeting areas for pollution reduction, habitat enhancement, environmental restoration works, opera house yabby trap intervention and education with river users such as anglers.

-With funding support from the Australian Government's Communities Environment Program, the project will engage the Campbelltown community in platypus conservation along the Georges River through:
+With funding support from the Australian Government's Communities Environment Program, the project will continue to engage the Campbelltown community in platypus conservation along the Georges River through:

 - Installing platypus educational signs at hotspots along the Georges River

-The Platypus Pals project will use environmental DNA (eDNA) to test for the presence and strength of Platypus DNA in the water.
+Environmental DNA (eDNA) tests for the presence and strength of Platypus DNA in the water.

-These samples will be sent to the lab where this exciting new scientific technology will be used to investigate the presence of platypuses and determine their current distribution along the Georges River.
+Water samples from the Georges River were sent to the lab where this exciting new scientific technology was used to investigate the presence of platypus by detecting genetic material left behind by the animal.
+It also helps determine their current distribution along the Georges River.

-All data will be forwarded to the Great Australian Platypus Search and PlatypuSPOT which forms part of the national assessment to improve the health of platypus across Australia.
+All data is forwarded to the Great Australian Platypus Search and PlatypuSPOT which forms part of the national assessment to improve the health of platypus across Australia.